 What are we doing about it?
-Dorset County Council manages the rollout of superfast and ultrafst across the county.
-Moving to Ubiquitous Coverage - The Superfast Dorset programme is working to Utilise capital underspends and gain share earmarked for faster broadband, Secure capital funding from the EAFRD Rural Broadband Infrastructure scheme and Extend the Better Broadband Subsidy Scheme
+Dorset County Council manages the rollout of fixed line digital infrastructure across eligible areas of the county.
+The move to ubiquitous coverage is being supported by the Superfast Dorset programme working to utilise capital underspends and gain share earmarked for faster broadband, and network expansion, applications have been submitted into the Defra Rural Broadband Infrastructure challenge fund and DCMS Local Fibre Network programme and the Better BroadbandSubsidy Scheme has been extended until December 2018